vivaansinghvi07/encryption/README.md

 Uses various techniques to encrypt a string of text.

 ## Usage

+Download all the python files of the repository to a folder.
+See [here](https://www.gitkraken.com/learn/git/github-download#how-to-downlaod-a-file-from-github) on how to download files from GitHub.
+Then, follow the instructions below to encrypt and decrypt files.

 - First, you will need to install the necessary libaries.
-Do this by running:
+Do this by running the following onto your terminal:

     ```
     $ pip3 install colorama